-- G) A.S.
+- D) All funds derived from any activity budgeted by A.S. allocations shall be deposited promptly into the proper A.S. account. - E) Approval of funds for expenditure from the A.S. membership fee: - 1) All funding must be approved by Legislative Council prior to expenditure, encumbrance or request for payment.
+All other requests are considered retroactive and are not allowed by policy. - 2) Legislative Council approval of financial expenditures in Board, Commission and Committee minutes shall constitute encumbrance of said funds. - F) No Associated Students funds may be spent on gifts, parties, entertainment, or any other personal expenditure unless the budget category specifically stating expenses has already been approved by the Legislative Council.
+These expenditures must be in compliance with the guidelines established in the A. S. Financial Policies and Procedures.
+Associated Student entities may spend up to \$50.00 per year on Leadership recognition. - G) A.S.
 Funds should be spent in accordance with University and Campus Regulations. - H) No monies allocated to organizations, departments, student groups, etc. (including Lock-ins) shall be used for the purpose of loans to individual members of that group. - I) Upon recommendation from the A.S.
-Investments Committee, Legislative Council, at its discretion, may approve loans guaranteed by a promissory note to campus organizations.

-1) Terms & Conditions:

-- a) The interest rate levied on loans must be no less than the current rate of return being earned on its Capital Reserves. - b) If the organization is late 60 days or more on a payment, Associated Students reserves the right to demand repayment of the loan in full within 30 days. - c) The A.S.
-Executive Director is responsible for the other terms and conditions contained in the promissory note, as outlined in Article VIII, Section 3 of the ASUCSB Constitution. - J) Upon initial approval by Finance Board and final approval of minutes by Legislative Council, loans guaranteed by a promissory note may be granted to registered campus organizations from un-allocated funds of the A.S. membership fee.

-1) Terms and Conditions

-- a) If the organization is late 30 days or more on a payment, Associated Students reserves the right to charge the BARC account of the officers of the organization in question, as specified by a signed contract.

-- b) No organization will be granted a loan while it has outstanding financial obligations with Associated Students.

-- c) The organization meets all of the criteria stated in Article V, Section 5 of the Associated Students By-Laws.
+Investments Committee, Legislative Council, at its discretion, may approve loans guaranteed by a promissory note to campus organizations. - 1) Terms & Conditions: - a) The interest rate levied on loans must be no less than the current rate of return being earned on its Capital Reserves. - b) If the organization is late sixty (60) days or more on a payment, Associated Students reserves the right to demand repayment of the loan in full within thirty (30) days. - c) The A.S.
+Executive Director is responsible for the other terms and conditions contained in the promissory note, as outlined in Article VIII, Section 3 of the ASUCSB Constitution. - J) Upon initial approval by Finance Board and final approval of minutes by Legislative Council, loans guaranteed by a promissory note may be granted to registered campus organizations from un-allocated funds of the A.S. membership fee. - 1) Terms and Conditions - a) If the organization is late thirty (30) days or more on a payment, Associated Students reserves the right to charge the BARC account of the officers of the organization in question, as specified by a signed contract. - b) No organization will be granted a loan while it has outstanding financial obligations with Associated Students. - c) The organization meets all of the criteria stated in Article V, Section 5 of the Associated Students By-Laws.

-- K) All entities participating in the Students' Initiative in the Fall Election 2006 shall observe a 5-year moratorium on further fee requests.
-These include:

-- Associated Students Base Fee

-- A.S.
-Bike Shop

-- A.S.
-Child Care Grant

-- IVCRC (IV Improvements Fund)

-- Community Affairs Board

-- KCSB

-- Communications Personnel

-- Coastal Fund

-- Bicycle Systems

-- Recycling

-- Take Back the Night

-- Student Commission on Racial Equality

-- Program Board

-- IV Tenants Union

-- UC Students Association

-- Legal Services

-- Womyn's Commission

-- Environmental Affairs Board

-- Disabled Students Program

-- Office of Student Life

-- Arts and Lectures

-- Orfalea Family Children's Center

-- Multicultural Center

-- Intramurals

-- Recreational Sports

-- Student Health

-- Event Center

-- University Center

-- Campus Learning Assistance Program (CLAS)

-- L) Article V Section 1 (K) and Article V Section 1 (L) shall be automatically removed after the period of the 5-year moratorium has expired.